 This will also apply to children wishing to transfer from the Nursery to the infant department, (Reception).
 An appropriate form will be issued to parents wishing to apply for a place in the infant department for their child.

-Parents/Carers are asked to register their child with the School Secretary, and new admissions are drawn from the waiting list.
+Parents/Carers are asked to register their child with the school office, and new admissions are drawn from the waiting list.
 Children are required to make 3 visits with their parents, prior to admission, one to visit the office to fill in forms and two visits to the nursery.
 Parents/Carers are required to supply the child’s birth certificate and personal information about the child.
 The information will be confidential to the school.
 We will also require information about how to contact parents in case of an emergency.

 All children admitted to school should be toilet trained, unless there is a medical condition that would prevent this.